VCheckOrg/vcheck_flutter/example/README.md

-# vcheck_flutter_example
+# vcheck_example

-Demonstrates how to use the vcheck_flutter plugin.
+Demonstrates how to use the vcheck plugin.

 ## Getting Started